 Resident Commuter Parking Permits

 Resident Commuter Parking are now available by US mail.
-Applicants may still obtain a permit at Police HQ, but only during limited hours.
 Please follow all instruction printed on the form.

 For more information about Resident Commuter Parking and non-resident commuter please visit our Licenses and Permits page.

 Handicapped Parking Permits

 Temporary handicapped parking permits are available through the Police Records Bureau 8:30AM to 4:30PM Monday through Friday 10:00AM to 2:00PM; Extended hours are on Tuesday from 4:30PM – 7:30PM.
 The permits are valid for six months and may be renewed for an additional six months.
 All applications must be accompanied by the appropriate documentation (e.g. letter from your doctor).
 Temporary handicapped permits are intended for non-permanent, temporary injuries and disabilities.

 In order to process the request you must present the completed application (along with a check for $4.00 made out to the New Jersey Division of Motor Vehicles) to the Records Bureau personnel.
 The permit will be issued within a few days.
 There is no cost to renew the permit for an additional six months.

 Unfortunately the application is a multipart form provided by the State of New Jersey which cannot be included on our website.